-The Board held 4 meetings in the 2021 fiscal year.
-Each current Director attended more than 75% of the aggregate number of meetings of the Board and committees on which he or she served in fiscal year 2021.
+The Board held nine meetings in the 2022 fiscal year.
+Each Director who served in fiscal year 2022 attended more than 75% of the aggregate number of meetings of the Board and committees on which he or she served in such fiscal year.
 Although the Company has not established a policy regarding Director attendance at the stockholder meeting, it is expected that all Directors will be available to attend the Annual Meeting.
+All Directors who served in fiscal year 2022 attended the 2022 Annual Meeting.